conda/conda/docs/source/travis.rst

 If you support official conda packages for your project, you may want to use ``conda build`` in Travis, so that the building of your recipe is tested as well.
-It is suggested to include the conda recipe along side your source code.
-You would then replace
+We recommend that you include the conda recipe in the same directory as your source code.
+Then replace the following:

 .. code-block:: yaml